 It seems that nearly every nation has some form of dumpling, and it's easy to see why.
 They are tasty, versatile and make excellent use of leftover ingredients.
 In Italy, dumplings are collectively known as gnocchi and are made in several different styles - all of them delicious.
-In the family run Trattorias of Rome, you can sample some of the best gnocchi every Thursday night in a citywide tradition.
-While Florence is home to gnocchi so good, gluttonous priests have been known to choke from eating too fast - the infamous strozzapreti (priest-stranglers).
+In the family run trattorias of Rome, you can sample some of the best gnocchi every Thursday night, in a citywide tradition.
+Florence is home to gnocchi so good gluttonous priests have been known to choke from eating them too fast, hence their name, the infamous strozzapreti (priest-stranglers).
 Gnocchi is just as easy to enjoy at home using very basic ingredients or can be bought frozen or vacuum-sealed at the supermarket.

 Types of Gnocchi